Lode Runner: Permitted contact

-The player may come into contact with a guard directly from above, where the stick figure's feet touches the guard's head.
+The player may come into contact with a guard directly from above, where the hero's feet touches the guard's head.
 This is what enables the player to walk over guards that are temporarily stuck in a hole which has been dug.
 It is also possible to make this contact while both the guard and the player are falling.
 This is because the player not only runs faster, but also falls faster.
 Moreover, it is possible to survive the feet-to-head contact while a guard is standing on a platform and begins to move.
 Both forms of contact are necessary to solve some levels.
 It is sometimes necessary to liberate a trapped guard by digging while standing on his head, but then moving rapidly in the opposite direction when the guard begins marching to freedom.
 In a few levels, it is necessary to use a falling guard as a bridge to reach an otherwise unreachable area.
 One subtlety is that if a down movement is initiated while standing on a guard's head, or briefly touching the guard's head during free fall, the consequences are fatal.